audiBookning/yjs-react-supabase-todos/README.md

-# Minimal YJs - React - Supabase Todo Sample test
+# Minimal (YJs - React - Supabase) offline first Todo Sample test web app

 Testing basic implementation and functionalities of YJs with a todo react app and a backup on Supabase.
-Note that supabase is not the source of truth here.
-It is just doing the job of a bacup server.
+Note that supabase is not the "source of truth" here.
+It is just doing the job of a backup server.
+The "source of truth" are all the Yjs apps connected by Webrtc and each of their local Indexeddb databases.

-## Notes
+This app is only Offline first because the code is so simple.
+More complex apps will have to add apropriate Service workers or another alternative.

--   Based on [Minimal-React-Todo-boilerplate](https://github.com/audiBookning/Minimal-React-Todo-boilerplate) and keeping the same oversimplified/minimalist attitude, but using the more fiddly code in the branch "little-more-complex"
+## How to use

--   Unfortunatelly, the more i add, the harder it is to maintain a "easy to follow" code base
+-   This is just a basic create-react-app, so `npm start` is sufficent.
+For more see the "Create React App Readme" section.

--   The `.env.example` file should be renamed to something like `.env.local` (see react docs) and edited with the supabase credentials.
+-   The `.env.example` file should be renamed to something like `.env.local` or similar options (see react docs) and edited with the supabase credentials.

--   In Supabase one needs to create a table named `todos` with the following columns
+-   In Supabase dashboard one needs to create a table named `todos` with the following columns

     ```js
-    id: uuid
+    id: uuid, primary
     title: varchar
     state: bool
     created_at: timestamptz